<< Yesterday | This Day in Dodgers History |

 Tomorrow>> |

 1956 | At Ebbets Field, Carl Erskine tosses his second career no-hitter when he holds the crosstown rival Giants hitless in the Dodgers' 3-0 victory.
-The 29 year-old right-handed 'Oisk' also threw a no-no against the Cubs in 1952. |
+The 29-year-old right-handed 'Oisk' also threw a no-no against the Cubs in 1952. |

 1958 | In a 12-3 rout of their West Coast rival, Willie Mays homers twice against the Dodgers in the LA Memorial Coliseum contest.
 The Say Hey Kid's second round-tripper, a fifth-inning shot off Ed Roebuck, is the first grand slam hit by a San Francisco Giant. |

 1979 | An anchorman on Saturday Night Live Weekend Update, Bill Murray, reports that 42-year-old Chico Escuela (a fictional baseball player portrayed by Garrett Morris) has informed the Mets that he is quitting baseball.
-Although "baizabol be berry berry good to him," a crushing blow off the bat of Dodgers' first baseman Steve Garvey into the Dominican's infielder's crotch ends an inspiring comeback. |
+Although "baizabol be berry berry good to him," a crushing blow off the bat of Dodgers' first baseman Steve Garvey into the Dominican infielder's crotch ends an inspiring comeback. |

-1990 | Blanking the Dodgers at Shea Stadium, 7-0, Frank Viola gets his seventh consecutive win from the start of the season.
-The Mets southpaw sets a franchise record of nine straight victories, dating back to his past two decisions last season. |
+1990 | Frank Viola blanks the Dodgers at Shea Stadium, 7-0, for his seventh consecutive win since the start of the season.
+The Mets southpaw now has a franchise record of nine straight victories, dating back to his past two decisions last season. |

 2004 |